| Title: | Simple Definition Of Time Intervals |

 Custom day off

 You can set your custom day offs, for example it can be your vacation.
-Using option timeperiodsR.custom_day_offs
+Using option timeperiodsR.custom_day_offs or system variable TPR_CUSTOM_DAY_OFFS.
+In TPR_CUSTOM_DAY_OFFS you can set custom day offs like comma or semicolon list of dates in format YYYY-MM-DD.

 Named vector with date and marks